-The following functions are centralized:
+- The following functions are centralized:

-- the budgeting process, - management of the Group's cash position and cash pooling, - monthly consolidation and statutory half-yearly consolidations, - support for external growth, - the legal function, in liaison with the Group's legal advisors.
+- the budgeting process,

+- management of the Group's cash position and cash pooling,

+- monthly consolidation and statutory half-yearly consolidations,

+- support for external growth.

 Each subsidiary is responsible for its accounting, management control and cash management (including its potential participation in the Group's cash pool).